 JEFF BARNES was born and raised in Tazewell, Virginia, in the heart of Virginia’s coalfields.

 Mingo was inspired by his fascination with the Matewan Massacre and the years his father spent mining coal.
 Jeff graduated from the College of William and Mary, with undergraduate and law degrees.
 He lives and practices law in Richmond, Virginia.
 This is his first novel.
+Praise for

 Mingo is a realistic depiction of the Appalachian mine wars as well as a closely detailed look at the entire culture of coal versus the hifalutin culture of Richmond and the Old South.
 Seen through the eyes of two irresistible mountain brothers, Durwood and Bascom Matney from the coal mining community of Mingo, the issues of class, race, and unionization take on real flesh and blood.
 Suspense and pathos mount in a plot as relevant today as ever.
 Mingo is a moving and thought-provoking page turner. —Lee Smith, Bestselling author of The Last Girls and Fair and Tender Ladies